We select our applicants from the Electronic Residency Application Service (ERAS®).

 This year is divided into four three-month blocks.
 Residents rotate at KUMC on the urology service, Children’s Mercy Hospital on the pediatric urology service, Cameron Regional Medical Center for a rural health urology experience, and then also have a dedicated research block.
 Residents participate in surgical procedures, in-patient management of urology patients, consults, as well as outpatient evaluations.
 Residents at this level are expected to learn the fundamentals of endoscopic surgery, such as cystoscopy, transurethral resections of the prostate and bladder, ureteroscopy and percutaneous procedures.
 Didactics and conference schedules are common to all resident classes.
 Separate teaching conference does occur at Children’s Mercy Hospital.

-This year is divided into four three-month blocks alternating between KUMC and the Kansas City VA Medical Center.
+Residents spend nine months at KUMC and three months at the Kansas City VA Medical Center.
 The resident is expected to take increasing responsibility and initiative in the management of urology in-patients and consults.
 Resident should start to achieve proficiency in office-based assessments and procedures.
 The operative experience begins to broaden and includes the performance of advanced endoscopic procedures and a more active role during open, laparoscopic, and robotic procedures.

 Residents at this senior level have rotations at KUMC (6 months), the KCVA Medical Center (3 months), and at Truman Medical Center (3 months).
 They routinely act as the senior resident on surgical procedures in direct partnership with the attending staff.
 Senior residents should start developing leadership qualities to define culture and team management strategies.